DeMarcus Lawrence: 2015

 Although defensive end Greg Hardy was the big offseason acquisition by the Cowboys, Lawrence had a bigger impact from his left defensive end position.
 He entered the season with an improved physical presence and would develop his edge rushing skills with every passing week.

 He made his first career start in the season opener against the New York Giants.
 He made four tackles, three quarterback pressures and his first regular season sack against the New Orleans Saints.
 He had his first career multi-sack game (2) against the Washington Redskins, to go along with two tackles (one for loss), one quarterback hurry, and his first career forced fumble.
 He made five tackles, one sack and two quarterback hurries against the Green Bay Packers.
 He had four tackles for loss, one sack and one quarterback hurry against the New York Jets.
-He had six tackles and two quarterback pressures in the season finale against the Washington Redskins.
+He had six tackles and two quarterback pressures in the season finale against the Redskins.

 Lawrence finished the season with a streak of seven games with at least a sack.
 He appeared in all 16 games (13 starts), while making 56 tackles, eight tackles for loss (third on the team), eight sacks (led the team), three quarterback pressures (second on the team) In January 2016, he had back surgery, which turned out to be more serious than originally expected.

 2016

 On June 30, 2016, Lawrence was suspended for four games for amphetamine use, after his appeal was denied.
 He had three tackles (two for loss), one sack, one quarterback pressure and one forced fumble against the Pittsburgh Steelers.
 He made five quarterback pressures against the Minnesota Vikings.
-He missed the last three games with a back injury, but was able to return for the Divisional Round playoff game against the Green Bay Packers, totaling three tackles (one for a loss) and two quarterback pressures as a backup behind David Irving.
+He missed the last three games with a back injury, but was able to return for the Divisional Round playoff game against the Packers, totaling three tackles (one for a loss) and two quarterback pressures as a backup behind David Irving.